FactorioSharp/FactorioRconSharp/README.md

 # Factorio RCON

-Provide an RCON client for Factorio in C#.
+Provide an RCON client for Factorio in .NET Standard 2.1.
 This library provides two clients:
 - `FactorioRemoteConsole`: a low-level client that provides direct access to the factorio console, it allows to execute any string in the Factorio console through the RCON connection.
 - `FactorioRconClient`: a high-level client that exposes the runtime API model as C# symbols to help explore and type check the commands being executed